anulin/PiThetic/README.md

       mode flags:
         --freq - frequency (default)
         --pi - nucleotide diversity
-        --pi [window]
-        --theta [window] - Watterson theta caclulated within windows of provided size --D [window] -calculates D'
+        --pi [window] - calculate nucleotide diversity in window (non-MLE) --theta [window] - Watterson theta caclulated within windows of provided size --D [window] -calculates D'
-        --accurate - improves accuracy for D' and Pi but increases computation time for samtools mpileup input you may call samtools mpileup --h
+        --accurate - improves accuracy for window statistics (only) D' and Pi but increases computation time for samtools mpileup input you may call samtools mpileup --h

 The chosen statistics are printed in standard output with respect to corresponding samtools mpipleup lines